ethan-yip/HTHS-TCG-Strategy/RULES-BD.md

 - Deck of 25-35 cards.
 > You should really just have 35 cards.
 The more cards prevents the case for the "lose by default" rule.
 - Shuffle and draw 5 cards to start the game.
-> I'm assuming same rule as PKM TCG --> one prize card if no "teacher" cards in deck.
+> I'm assuming same rule (edited) as PKM TCG --> zero prize card reshuffles if no "teacher" cards in deck.
 Try to build a starting deck with just a normal type of starter.
 - Flip coin for order, 2 teacher cards.
 > Starter teacher card - dormant --> don't put any legendary or main deck surrounding.
 - 3 prize cards